26 Things You Should Avoid Wearing On A Plane

 Strong perfume or cologne

-Even though you might absolutely adore your favorite bottle of perfume or cologne, it's not the smartest thing to wear on an airplane.
-You might assume that smelling as wonderful as possible in a zone of public transit is the more thoughtful thing to do.
-In reality, it's possible that your perfume might strike up an allergic reaction from someone sitting near you.
-Some ingredients used in perfume can irritate the nostrils and nasal passages of unsuspecting people.
+Even though you might absolutely adore your favorite bottle of perfume or cologne, wearing it on the plane isn't the smartest idea.
+You might assume that smelling as wonderful as possible in a zone of public transit is the more thoughtful thing to do, but in reality, it's possible that your perfume might strike up an allergic reaction from someone sitting near you.
+Some of your perfume's ingredients could irritate the nostrils and nasal passages of unsuspecting people, making the trip a very unpleasant one for some.

 Advertisement

-It's also possible that the fragrance of your perfume might not be particularly enticing or appealing to those around you.
+It's also possible that your fragrance might not be particularly appealing to those around you.
 When you decide to wear a perfume or cologne that has a super powerful aroma, those sitting around you are forced to inhale the scent you decided to wear, even though it might not be something they personally appreciate or enjoy.
+Therefore, save the fragrance for after you land, and then you can go wild with it.

 High heels